vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 In this last version the instructor teaches us how to reduce noise in the data.
 Our input vector is now shorter as we only consider words that appear at least a certain amount of times in the data (min\_count parameter).
 Further, we only use words whose log positive-negative ratio is at least a certain amount away from 0 (polarity\_cutoff parameter).

-With a min\_count of 100 and a polarity\_cutoff of 0.05, the output lookes something like this:
+With a min\_count of 100 and a polarity\_cutoff of 0.05, the output looks something like this:

 ```
 Progress:0.0% Speed(reviews/sec):0.0 #Correct:1 #Trained:1 Training Accuracy:100.%